Jompe-j/1dv610L3/Development log 1dv610L3.md

 ### Time
 120 minutes
 ### Done
 More thinking on the problem and how to divide the different controllers.
-Not much code written but got a clearer idea on how to proceed
+Not much code written but got a clearer idea on how to proceed.

+Got the login view back after fully broken the application.

+### To do next
+Refactor the login View t
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MjE2MjMzXX0=
+eyJoaXN0b3J5IjpbODk1MDkzNDQwXX0=
 -->